 Obtain and use an authorization token for read and/or write access to management APIs.

-APIs exposing development and/or management functionality require authorization using a token.
+APIs exposing development and/or management functionality requires authorization using a token.
 These tokens are linked with a developer's user identity, and can be configured to allow access to all or a subset of functionality available to the developer.

 The tokens themselves are intended to be opaque, short-lived, and easy to create and revoke.
 Bloomreach recommends to use a separate token for each use case and interaction, with as short a life-span as possible, to limit the risk of accidental credential exposure.
 Using separate tokens for each use case makes it easier to revoke tokens that may have been exposed without disrupting other use cases.
 Setting a short expiration will revoke tokens and limit risk automatically.